 In one study, those who consumed spinach had salivary nitrate rise by 8x (6).

 The vitamin C content in citrus fruits is found to have a positive effect on N.O levels (7)

-Pomegranates also can increase N.O, due to their strong antioxidant profile (8).
+Pomegranates can also increase N.O. due to their strong antioxidant profile (8).

-L-arginine has proven to increase N.O production.
+L-arginine has proven to increase N.O. production.
 Nuts and seeds are rich in this amino acid (9).

 Another way to increase the body’s core temperature is by stimulating thermogenesis.

-This is the process which increases the body’s core temperature, thus shifting blood away from your internal organs and to the surface of your skin.
+This is the process that increases the body’s core temperature, thus shifting blood away from your internal organs and to the surface of your skin.
 The following foods may be able to stimulate this effect:

-If none of these diet tweaks appeal to you, you can always take cayenne pepper, green tea or ginger root in supplement form which may also prove effective.
+If none of these diet tweaks appeal to you, you can always take cayenne pepper, green tea, or ginger root in supplement form, which may also prove effective.